gsj-rifat/TeamCLAW/README.md

   - SOP generation from recent channel context and user instructions.
   - REST and Slack command pathways.

+- Jira Integration
+  - Automatically creates Jira issues from captured "todos".
+  - Syncs updates if the same task is captured again (deduplication).
+  - Posts a thread reply in Slack with links to created Jira issues.

 - Dashboard (no-build, static)
   - Overview tiles (reports, SOPs, summaries) and recent activities.
   - Global search across decisions/todos/facts with simple filters.